aneguzman/react-nba/README.md

 ### Installation

 - Run npm start to start the application
-- The app will be on localhost:3000
+- The app will be available on localhost:3000
 ```
 npm start
 ```